-- 1.10 The new National Planning Policy Framework 2012 and Localism Act 2011 has passed more planning power into the hands of local people, giving communities more control over planning and development in their area. - 1.11 Nationally, there is a pro-growth agenda towards planning.
-This means that it is important that we think positively about what we need to support the community in the future and how and where new development can take place in the town. - 1.12 In particular, there is now a "presumption in favour of sustainable development" which means that development can go ahead if it proves that it is helping to make a place more sustainable (i.e. have better local access to jobs, homes, and facilities etc.). - 1.13 As such, the purpose of this plan is to learn what is important for the community of Hatherleigh and look at how and what type of development is right for the town in the future.
-By consulting widely with as many members of the community as possible and by looking at all the available evidence, this plan has tried to define what is, and is not, sustainable for the town. - The 2011 West Devon Core Strategy allows communities to prepare their own 1.14 plans to guide future development in their area.
-This plan will be used by West Devon Borough Council as a material consideration when making decisions about future development providing that: - It has been properly prepared using the Plan-It process; - It does not conflict with policies and plans at the national and borough level; and - It has made every effort to involve the whole community.
+- 1.11 The new National Planning Policy Framework 2012 and Localism Act 2011 has passed more planning power into the hands of local people, giving communities more control over planning and development in their area. - 1.11 Nationally, there is a pro-growth agenda towards planning.
+This means that it is important that we think positively about what we need to support the community in the future and how and where new development can take place in the town. - 1.12 In particular, there is now a "presumption in favour of sustainable development" which means that development can go ahead if it proves that it is helping to make a place more sustainable (sustainable development is about positive growth - making economic, environmental and social progress for this and future generations). - 1.13 As such, the purpose of this plan is to learn what is important for the community of Hatherleigh and look at how and what type of development is right for the town in the future.
+By consulting widely with as many members of

-1.15 The project has listened to all of the views of the community, regardless of how different they are to what is included in national and borough plans.
-However, for this plan to be used as evidence to guide future development in the town, it needs to make sure that it does not conflict with other planning policies, such as the National Planning Policy Framework, West Devon's Core Strategy and Local Plan and EU Regulations.
+- the community as possible and by looking at all the available evidence, this plan has tried to define what is, and is not, sustainable for the town. - 1.14 The 2011 West Devon Core Strategy allows communities to prepare their own plans to guide future development in their area.
+This plan will be used by West Devon Borough Council as a material consideration when making decisions about future development providing that: - It has been properly prepared using the Plan-It process; - It does not conflict with policies and plans at the national and borough level; and - It has made every effort to involve the whole community. - 1.15 The project has listened to all of the views of the community, regardless of how different they are to what is included in national and borough plans.
+However, for this plan to be used as evidence to guide future development in the town, it needs to make sure that it does not conflict with other planning policies, such as the National Planning Policy Framework, West Devon's Core Strategy 2011 and EU Regulations.
 As such, this plan has tried to bring together all of the views of the community in a way that meets both their needs and any other planning requirements.